 To help everyone be fully present and to allow our photographers to capture the moment, we’ll be collecting phones and cameras prior to the ceremony.
 Don’t worry—you’ll get them back immediately afterward, and we’ll be sharing plenty of professional photos so no one misses a moment!

-No shuttle service will be provided, so we recommend renting a car to get around the island and attend events with ease.
+No shuttle service will be provided, so we recommend renting a car to get around the island with ease.
+Another option would be to stay at one of the recommended hotels near the venue, but you would be missing out on a truly enriching experience of exploring Maui.

 Definitely!
 Maui has incredible food from casual local spots to destination-worthy restaurants.
 Here are some of our favorite picks broken down by region so you can eat well no matter where you explore: South Maui (Kīhei & Wailea) Monkeypod Kitchen – Our favorite date spot.
 Legendary mai tais and fresh island flavors.
 Lineage – Creative local cuisine with bold Filipino, Hawaiian & Asian influences.
 Kō Restaurant – Upscale dining honoring plantation-era recipes.
 Ululani’s Shave Ice – The best shave ice on Maui, hands down.
 West Maui (Lahaina, Kāʻanapali, Nāpili) Star Noodle – Modern Asian dishes, super shareable and delicious.
 Duke’s Beach House – Beachfront dining with island vibes and hula pie.
 Monkeypod Kāʻanapali – Same great food & craft cocktails, West Side edition.
 Gazebo Restaurant – Iconic breakfast with huge portions and ocean views.
 North Shore (Pāʻia & Haʻikū) Mama’s Fish House – Iconic and unforgettable.
 Book early—months early.
 Paia Fish Market – Fresh fish plates perfect after the beach.
 Cafe des Amis – Mediterranean + Indian cuisine with sweet & savory crepes.
 Upcountry (Makawao, Kula) Kula Bistro – Generous portions and comfort food with an Upcountry twist.
 Haliʻimaile General Store – A Maui classic with elevated island cuisine.
 La Provence – A charming French bakery and café in Kula, perfect for breakfast, pastries, or a leisurely brunch with sweeping Upcountry views.
 Central Maui (Kahului & Wailuku) Zippy’s – A local institution for plate lunches, saimin, and casual Hawaiian comfort food.
 Tin Roof – Chef Sheldon Simeon’s flavorful local-style bowls—simple, soulful, amazing.
 Tante’s Island Cuisine – Filipino-Hawaiian classics and hearty plates.
 Sam Sato’s – Home of famous dry mein and old-school local vibes.
 For more personalized recommendations or hidden local gems, don’t hesitate to reach out to Jereme or Regina before the wedding!